evently-cloud/cli/README.md

   --output=<option>     output in a more machine friendly format
                         <options: csv|json|yaml>
   --sort=<value>        property to sort by (prepend '-' for descending)

+DESCRIPTION
+  Lists all event types for an entity.

 EXAMPLES
   $ evently registry:list-events --entity my-entity